holtzy/epuRate/README.md

-   epuRate: my personal rmd template
+   epuRate: an uncluttered R Markdown template with your contact details
 ===================

 See it live [**here**](https://holtzy.github.io/epuRate/).